 The Intertropical Convergence Zone (ITCZ) is located at 5°N, indicated by a minimum in wind speed (the Doldrums).
-A second atmospheric convergence known as the South Pacific Convergence Zone (SPCZ) extends from east of Papua New Guinea in a southeastward direction towards 120°E, 30°S. In the annual mean it is not so much seen as a wind speed minimum but more as a convergence in wind direction.
+A second atmospheric convergence known as the South Pacific Convergence Zone (SPCZ) extends from east of Papua New Guinea in a southeastward direction towards 120°W, 30°S. In the annual mean it is seen not so much as a wind speed minimum but more as a convergence in wind direction.
 Both convergences are regions of upward air movement and thus cloud formation.
 They are prominent features in satellite-derived maps of cloud cover (Figure 8.5) and will be addressed in more detail when their effect on rainfall and surface salinity is discussed in the following chapter.
-Contrary to widespread opinion, both the ITCZ and the SPCZ are not regions of no wind; though winds are generally weak, completely calm conditions are encountered during not more then 30% of the year.
+Contrary to widespread opinion, neither the ITCZ nor the SPCZ is a region of no wind; though winds are generally weak, completely calm conditions are encountered during not more then 30% of the year.